github1001/ImageViewWithMVP/README.md

 To emulate Android project, I use the Nexus API 23 with 6.5GB ram for the emulator.

-The task aims to show data pagination and fecthing data via POST or GET from available public sources where users often stream photos of the web or download them for prints.
+The task aims to show data pagination and fecthing data via POST or GET from available public sources where users often stream photos off the web or download them for prints.